-Jesus’ life on earth started out on the move.
-He was born in Bethlehem in fulfillment of the Lord’s words spoken through the prophet Micah.
+Jesus’ life on earth was lived on the move.
+After Mary’s long journey from Nazareth, He was born in Bethlehem, in fulfillment of the Lord’s words spoken through the prophet Micah.

 Though you are little among the thousands of Judah,